-Notes forming part of financial statements for the year ended 31 March 2025.
+Notes forming part of financial statements for the year ended 31 March, 2025 (All amounts are in Indian Rupees in Lakhs unless otherwise stated)

 (iii) Derecognition of financial liabilities

 The company derecognises financial liabilities when, and only when, the company's obligations are discharged, cancelled or they expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in the statement of profit and loss.